Lou Daukas: Professional career

 Daukas was not selected in either the 1947 NFL draft or the 1947 AAFC Draft, but was given a contract as an undrafted free agent with the Detroit Lions in the NFL, although he did not make the final roster with them.
 Following the fourth game of the 1947 AAFC season, the Brooklyn Dodgers, attempting to "bolster their [injury-]riddled squad," signed Daukas on September 26.
 The move united him with his brother Nick, who was also a member of the Dodgers.
 In a game against the New York Yankees, Daukas recorded a one-yard interception return.
 He finished the season with four games played, one interception return for one yard, and one kickoff return for one yard, as the Dodgers ended the year with a record of 3–10–1.

 Before the 1948 AAFC season, Daukas assisted in coaching the centers at the University of Miami.
 He was released by the Dodgers in August of that year, and finished his professional career with a total of four games played, one interception for one yard and one kick return for one yard.
 In 1949, Daukas served as the head coach of the newly-formed Long Island Lions.

 Later life and death

 After his football career, Daukas earned a law degree from St. John's University School of Law and became an attorney.
 He served as the Vice President and Legal Counsel at Pratt & Whitney over a period of 30 years.
 He married Janet Buhsen in 1960 and had four children with her.
 Daukas died on December 22, 2005, at the age of 84, in Glastonbury, Connecticut.

-Daukas was inducted into the Nashua High School Athletic Hall of Fame and the Cornell University Athletic Hall of Fame, being inducted into the latter in 1994.
+Daukas was inducted into the Nashua High School Athletic Hall of Fame and the Cornell University Athletic Hall of Fame, the latter in 1994.